 The joint modelling used here enables prediction of abundances at unmeasured sites with uncertainty bounds (Warton et al. 2015).
 We estimated community structure across all of Kia's lagoonal reefs and found that ~60% of the region's reef communities have been affected by existing log-ponds with 50% probability.
 We can be confident that most southern reefs are affected by log ponds because logging in the southern region has been extensive.
 Lagoonal reefs with structurally complex corals are nursery habitat for locally important fishery species, so community change across these reefs has likely affected recruitment of juveniles to the fishery and local livelihoods (Hamilton et al. 2017).
 Globally, there is concern that loss of structurally complex habitats will cause widespread declines in reef fish species and affect human communities that depend on reef fisheries (Graham & Nash 2013, Sale & Hixon 2014).
-Pollution, in particular low water clarity from sediment run-off is a key contributor to the decline of structurally complex reefs (Rogers 1990).
+Pollution, in particular, low water clarity from sediment run-off is a key contributor to the decline of structurally complex reefs (Rogers 1990).
 Our joint modelling approach thus provides an important tool for assessing the footprint of human activities that have increased turbidity and sedimentation on reefs.

 Models that predict abundance are useful for conservation planning because the benefits of conservation actions and the impacts of development on abundance can be quantified.
 We predicted that recent illegal logging on the north coast of Kia may have further degraded only a small area of lagoonal reefs (<5%).
 This finding was consistent with our intuition, because the new logging occurred in an area with very little lagoonal reef nearby.
 Although turbidity on the fringing reefs directly adjacent to the illegal logging ponds was very high in 2015 and 2016 (pers.
 Obs).
 We have not extrapolated our model to the nearby fringing reefs, because we do not have survey data for this type of reef.
 The broad width of the uncertainty limits suggests that more field surveys are required to characterize the footprint size of individual log-ponds.
 Quantification of uncertainty can be used by managers to weigh up the value of further surveys, which can be costly and time-consuming, against the need for rapid management decisions (McDonald-Madden et al. 2010).
+For instance, time-series data may provide more accurate, but more expensive estimation of logging impacts than the ‘space-for’time’ substitution we used here (Pickett 1989, DeMartini et al. 2013).
 In the case of Kia, local communities decided to prevent further logging at the northern end of their sea estates, because the risks posed by additional logging were greater than the potential benefits.
 Therefore in Kia, there has been no need to obtain more precise estimates for the footprint of individual log-ponds.
 If communities wished to strategically allow logging in specific areas that were least likely to affect reefs, we would recommend additional monitoring be undertaken so the footprint could be more accurately estimated.